sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 {% include figure.md name='05-traditional_locking-1' caption="Different threads need access to single object" %}

 As soon as the different threads do not only want to read the single object, but need write access as well, it is necessary to give just a single thread exclusive access.
 (Otherwise, undefined behavior is the result.)
-All other threads have to wait for their turn to get read or access.
+All other threads have to stop for their turn to get read or write access.

 {% include figure.md name='05-traditional_locking-2' caption="Exclusive access with locking" %}